annexi-strayline/gprbuild/doc/gprbuild_ug/gnat_project_manager.rst

 **Tool mode**:
-  In the special case of the ``GPR_TOOL`` variable, if its value has not been specified via the commandline or as an environment variable, the various tools set this variable to a value proper to each tool. gprbuild sets this value to ``gprbuild``.
+  In the special case of the ``GPR_TOOL`` variable, if its value has not been specified via the command line or as an environment variable, the various tools set this variable to a value proper to each tool. gprbuild sets this value to ``gprbuild``.
 See the documentation of other tools to find out which value they set this variable to.